MED05G/NFT-Staking/README.md

 Proprietary License

-This software is the property of [Your Company/Name] and is protected by copyright law.
+This software is the property of PIIG and is protected by copyright law.
 Unauthorized copying, distribution, modification, or use of this software is strictly prohibited.

-Permission to use this software is granted only to individuals or entities who have obtained a valid license from [Your Company/Name].
+Permission to use this software is granted only to individuals or entities who have obtained a valid license from PIIG.
 Any other use is prohibited.

 For inquiries about licensing, please contact us official@piig.me .